ImperialCollegeLondon/pyrealm/CONTRIBUTING.md

 ##### Manual benchmarking

 Once you have run the `pytest-profiling` test suite and generated `prof/combined.prof` for some new code, you can run the following code to benchmark those results.
+In the code below, `incoming` is used as a label for the new code - you could also a commit SHA to identify the profiled code more explicitly (use `git rev-parse --short HEAD` to show the current commit SHA).

 ```bash
 cd profiling